 In 1983, the first prize money was awarded.
 The Best of Show recipient was given $250 and booths were moved from the edge of the streets to the middle.
 The Mary McGrath Award was established in 1984.
 We approach this year’s show with much of the same excitement and enthusiasm that previous festivals and tours shared.

 In 1997, the 45th Annual Arts & Crafts Festival was first named one of the top 200 Festivals in the United States by Sunshine Artist Magazine.
 The Festival has received this same honor in the following years.
 Artists who participate in shows all over the United States vote upon this award.
-In 2007 the show was ranked #10.
-In 2011 the show was ranked #26.
-The 2013 Festival was ranked #2 in the state of Alabama and #23 in the Nation.
-In 2017 Sunshine Artists Magazine recognized the Festival as #9 in their Top 200 Best.
+The festival continues to be in the top festivals in the country by being selected in the Top 100 Fine Art Shows by Sunshine Artists Magazine.

 As one may see from this history, the Festival has changed in many ways; its exhibitors are no longer only locals; they come from across the United States.
 We no longer charge the exhibitors commission on their sales, just an entry fee.
 The number of visitors is now in six-digit figures, and the activities taking place in conjunction with the Festival have grown by leaps and bounds.